 Use SwitchyOmega or FoxyProxy.
 You can configure profiles so that the proxy changes when you switch tabs.

-Important point about IPv6:
+Important Note on IPv6:

 Twitter is one of the few networks that fully supports the IPv6 protocol.

-Con: They often have low trust scores.
+Con: They may have a lower initial trust score.

 Comparison Table:

-Proxy Type | Price | Ban Risk | Best For |
+Proxy Type | Price | Restriction Risk | Best For |

-Low | Medium | Maintaining simple accounts if the IP is "clean" and private. | |
+Low | Medium | Maintaining basic accounts using a private IP. | |

-Medium | Minimal | Best choice for SMM, official brands, and long-term personal profiles. | |
+Medium | Minimal | Best choice for SMM, official brands, and long-term profiles. | |

 Selection Advice: